Lasserre Hierarchy for Graph Isomorphism and Homomorphism Indistinguishability

 \begin{theorem} For every integer $t \geq 1$, there is a minor-closed graph class $\mathcal{L}_t^+$ of graphs of treewidth at most $3t-1$ such that for all graphs $G$ and $H$ it holds that $G \simeq_t^{\textup{L}^+} H $ if and only if $G \equiv_{\mathcal{L}_t^+} H$. \end{theorem}

 Given the aforementioned correspondence between the Sherali--Adams relaxation with and without non-negativity constraints and homomorphism indistinguishability over graphs of bounded treewidth and pathwidth, we conduct a detailed study of the relationship between the class of graphs of bounded treewidth, pathwidth, and the classes $\mathcal{L}_t$ and $\mathcal{L}_t^+$.
-Their results, depicted in \cref{fig:relationship}, yield independent proofs of the known relations between feasibility of the Lasserre relaxation with and without non-negativity constraints and the Sherali--Adams relaxation with and without non-negativity constraints \cite{berkholz_limitations_2015,atserias_definable_2018,grohe_homomorphism_2022} using the framework of homomorphism indistinguishability.
+Their results, depicted in \cref{fig:relationship}, yield independent proofs of the known relations between feasibility of the Lasserre relaxation with and without non-negativity constraints and the Sherali--Adams relaxation with and without non-negativity constraints \cite{berkholz_limitations_2015,atserias_definable_2023,grohe_homomorphism_2022} using the framework of homomorphism indistinguishability.

 In the course of proving \cref{thm:main2,thm:main3}, we derive further equivalent characterisations of $\simeq_t^{\textup{L}}$ and $\simeq_t^{\textup{L}^+}$.
 These characterisations, which are mostly of a linear algebraic nature, ultimately yield a characterisation of $\simeq_t^{\textup{L}^+}$ in terms of a fragment of first-order logic with counting quantifiers and indistinguishability under a polynomial time algorithm akin to the Weisfeiler--Leman algorithm.
 In this way, we obtain the following algorithmic result.
 It implies that \emph{exact} feasibility of the Lasserre semidefinite program with non-negativity constraints can be tested in polynomial time.
-In general, only the \emph{approximate} feasibility of semidefinite programs can be decided efficiently, e.g.\@ using the ellipsoid method \cite{grotschel_geometric_2012,atserias_definable_2023}.
+In general, only the \emph{approximate} feasibility of semidefinite programs can be decided efficiently, e.g.\ using the ellipsoid method \cite{grotschel_geometric_2012,atserias_definable_2023}.
 Our reformulations of $\simeq_t^{\textup{L}}$ fall short of yielding a polynomial-time algorithm for exact feasibility of the Lasserre semidefinite program without non-negativity constraints.

 \begin{theorem} Let $t \geq 1$.
 Given graphs $G$ and $H$, it can be decided in polynomial time whether $G \simeq_t^{\textup{L}^+} H $. \end{theorem}

 Finally, for $t = 1$, we show that $\mathcal{L}_1$ and $\mathcal{L}_1^+$ are respectively equal to the class $\mathcal{OP}$ of outerplanar graphs and to the class of graphs of treewidth at most $2$.
 The following \cref{thm:main4} parallels a result of \cite{mancinska_quantum_2019} asserting that two graphs $G$ and $H$ are indistinguishable under the $2$-WL algorithm iff $G \simeq_1^{\textup{L}^+} H$.